Marcus Pollard

 Marcus LaJuan Pollard (born February 8, 1972) is an American former professional football tight end who is currently the director of player engagement and youth football for the Jacksonville Jaguars.
-He played 14 seasons in the National Football League (NFL) with four teams, the Indianapolis Colts, Detroit Lions, Seattle Seahawks, and Atlanta Falcons.
+He played 14 seasons in the National Football League (NFL) with the Indianapolis Colts, Detroit Lions, Seattle Seahawks, and Atlanta Falcons.
 Pollard was also an off-season member of the New England Patriots.

 Early life

-Marcus Pollard was born in Valley, Alabama and attended Valley High School in Valley, Alabama.
-He played both football and basketball while in high school.
+Marcus Pollard was born on February 8, 1972, in Valley, Alabama and attended Valley High School, where he played both football and basketball.

 College career

 Seward County Community College

 Pollard began his college basketball career at Seward County Community College in Liberal, Kansas from 1990 to 1992.
 While at Seward, Pollard averaged 12.3 points per game and won 28 total games.
 As a sophomore, Pollard averaged 14.9 points and 9.3 rebounds per game.

 Bradley University

 Pollard transferred to Bradley University in Peoria, Illinois for his junior and senior seasons.
 Pollard started 49 of 58 games at Forward during his two years with Bradley, where he averaged 7.3 points and 5.0 rebounds per game with a 49.7% field goal percentage.
 In the 1993–94 season, Pollard helped Bradley complete a turnaround from their previous 11–16 record.
 Bradley finished with a 23–8 record, having reached the third round of the National Invitational Tournament.

 Pollard was inducted into the Bradley Athletics Hall of Fame in 2005 and the Missouri Valley Conference Hall of Fame in 2017.